 Program Executive Office Digital's charter can be boiled down to one word: Innovation.

 The mission of the PEO Digital is to deliver and support battle management systems in partnership with users and industry.
 Led by the Air Force Program Executive Officer for Digital, Mr. Steven Wert, the directorate reports to both the Assistant Secretary of the Air Force for Acquisition, Washington, D.C., and the Air Force Life Cycle Management Center, Wright-Patterson Air Force Base, Ohio.

 Digital oversees a wide range of programs, from weapons systems to network communications, as well as anti-drone technology, digital engineering and software development – all in an effort to modernize the way warfighters execute its missions.

 Digital Fast Facts

 Program Executive Office Command, Control, Communications, Intelligence and Networks enables every single Air Force mission, because its job is to build networks on which information moves at the speed of relevance.

 C3I&N provides our Nation with better eyes and ears by ensuring every piece of technology we own can communicate seamlessly.
 It builds the information-sharing architecture combatant commanders require to make life-and-death decisions.

 Led by Maj.
-Gen. Michael Schmidt, C3I&N is committed to implementing a culture that embodies key Air Force priorities such as Digital Engineering and Transformation, a DevSecOps environment, Joint All-Domain Command and Control powered by Advanced Battle Management System and the “Air Force We Need” at all levels of the organization.
+Gen. Michael Schmidt, C3I&N is committed to implementing a culture that embodies key Air Force priorities such as Digital Engineering and Transformation, a DevSecOps environment, Advanced Battle Management System and the “Air Force We Need” at all levels of the organization.

 C3I&N Fast Facts